-Loblaw Companies Limited - (Guiding Stars Licensing Company, 2015).
-Guiding Stars is a patented food rating system that rates foods based on their "nutrient density using a scientific algorithm.
+Loblaw Companies Limited (Guiding Stars Licensing Company, 2020) uses the Guiding Stars system, a patented food rating system that rates foods based on their "nutrient density using a scientific algorithm.
 Foods are rated based on a balance of credits and debits.
 Foods are credited for vitamins, minerals, dietary fibre, whole grains, and omega-3 fatty acids, and debited for saturated fats, trans fats, added sodium, and added sugar.
-Rated foods are marked with tags indicating 1, 2, or 3 stars" (Guiding Stars Licensing Company, 2015).
+Rated foods are marked with tags indicating 1, 2, or 3 stars" (Guiding Stars Licensing Company, 2020).
 Loblaw Companies Limited's Guiding Stars program is the only shelf-labelling program in Alberta grocery stores of which we are aware.
 "Guiding Stars is objective, based on consumer research, and not influenced by price, brand or manufacturer trade groups" (https://guidingstars.ca/about/); however, the criteria are not readily available.